 When working up to 80-hour weeks in residency, it’s easy to put personal fitness on the back burner.
-As a result, weight gain throughout residency training has become an increasingly prevalent problem among physicians in training.
-In order to prevent this problem from affecting you personally, here are some tips for staying healthy and fit while practicing in your residency program.
+As a result, many young physicians find themselves putting on unwanted pounds and getting into some unhealthy habits that can affect their overall wellness.
+In order to prevent this problem from affecting you, here are some tips for staying healthy and fit while practicing in your residency program.

 3. Take the stairs.

 Taking the stairs instead of the elevator is an excellent way to keep your body constantly in motion while exerting some physical activity.
 It seems trivial, but this small activity can contribute tremendously to your body’s overall health.
 Stair climbing for 10 minutes, three times a day, can establish your 30-minute workout recommended for each day.

 Finding any unique way to squeeze in some additional walking or other physical activity throughout your busy shifts will add to your healthy living efforts.

 4. Set aside at least 30 minutes each day for exercise

 Even though it can be tempting to forego exercise given the busy schedule residents have each day, it is important to make time for as much physical activity as possible.
 Fitness experts recommend engaging in aerobic exercise balanced with low-to-moderate level weight training a few days a week.

 Take advantage of the days you have off, as well as any day you have the chance to leave early, and utilize that time to squeeze some exercise into your schedule.
 Find a workout partner, use your smartwatch fitness tracker, or do whatever it takes to help motivate you.
 You can also choose some fun sports to break up the routine.

 Physicians who exercise regularly are less likely to miss work due to illness and will have reduced levels of stress.